A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Discretization and Implementation

 Please note that this temporal discretization is highly non-standard, since the basis functions do not even possess a tensorial structure.
-In the following sections, we will compute the matrix blocks $\QQs_k$, with $k = 0, 1, \ldots, N_t-1,$ and the right-hand side vectors $\rrs_i, i = 1, 2, \ldots, N_t,$ using a more conventional scheme.
-Once the matrix and the right-hand side are computed, the unknowns $\wws_i, i = 1, 2, \ldots, N_t,$ can be sequentially obtained by solving the MOT equation
+In Sections~\ref{sec:computation} and \ref{sec:rhs}, we will compute the matrix blocks $\QQs_k$, with $k = 0, 1, \ldots, N_t-1,$ and the right-hand side vectors $\rrs_i, i = 1, 2, \ldots, N_t,$ using a more conventional scheme.
+Once the matrices and the right-hand sides are computed, the unknowns $\wws_i, i = 1, 2, \ldots, N_t,$ can be sequentially obtained by solving the MOT equation

-This equation can be efficiently solved by iterative solvers (e.g., GMRES solvers), since the matrix $\QQs_0$ is well-conditioned when the spatial mesh size decreases or the timestep increases, as the result of preconditioning.
+This equation can be efficiently solved by iterative solvers (e.g., GMRES), as the matrix $\QQs_0$ is well-conditioned when the spatial mesh size decreases or the timestep increases, as the result of preconditioning.